mythology-and-legends-in-warfare

 Archaeological and Textual Evidence

-Roman and early medieval writers also provide accounts.
+Roman and early medieval writers provide additional accounts.
 Tacitus, in his Germania (c.
 98 AD), describes the barritus as a "rough and rolling noise" that "they augment by putting their shields in front of their mouths, so that the voice is rendered fuller and deeper by the echoing sound."
 This technique of using the shield as a sound amplifier is consistent with Saxon battle tactics.
 Later, the 7th-century writer Isidore of Seville mentions that "war cries are so named because with them the soldiers make a din and terrify the enemy."
 Though not specifically about Saxons, his work preserves a general European tradition that the Saxons shared.
+The Venerable Bede, writing in the 8th century, refers to the singing of psalms by Anglo-Saxon warriors, indicating the Christian adaptation of the practice.

 External Links for Further Reading